Skip to main content

 Curtis Frank, OD

-Optometry & Specialty Contact Lens Practice located in Boston, MA & Newton Upper Falls, MA
+Optometry & Specialty Contact Lens Practice located in Boston, MA

 More than 25 million Americans have cataracts, and that number keeps increasing.
-If your vision isn’t as sharp as it used to be, Curtis Frank, OD, an experienced optometrist, and the highly skilled team at Vision and Ortho-K Center in Boston, and Newton Upper Falls, Massachusetts, can examine your eyes to see if cataracts are the reason for your clouded or blurred vision.
+If your vision isn’t as sharp as it used to be, Curtis Frank, OD, an experienced optometrist, and the highly skilled team at Vision and Ortho-K Center in Boston, Massachusetts, can examine your eyes to see if cataracts are the reason for your clouded or blurred vision.
 Learn if you’re at risk for developing cataracts as you get older and the available treatment options.
 Call the office, or book online today.

 Cataracts Q & A